YaleDHLab/dhlab-site/_team/avital_romach.md

 group: specialist_consultants
 ---

-Avital Romach is a PhD student in the department of Near Eastern Languages & Civilizations, specializing in cuneiform studies.
+Avital Romach is a PhD student in the Department of Near Eastern Languages & Civilizations, specializing in cuneiform studies.
 She employs computational methodologies to study the ancient world and ancient languages in particular.
 She has experience with the Python programming language, optical character recognition (OCR) for ancient scripts, and text analysis methods.